 - Get familiar with 2020-2021 frequently asked flu questions and key facts and questions.

 Posters, Infographics, and Factsheets

-- You can print free posters and print materials, infographics, and factsheets in different sizes, formats, and languages for different audiences.
+- You can print CDC's posters and print materials, infographics, and factsheets in different sizes, formats, and languages for different audiences.
 Or order up to 50 free hard copy materials (like coloring books, stickers, postcards and more in English or Spanish) from Families Fighting Flu!

 - Share our DHS factsheet about the importance of the flu vaccine during the COVID-19 pandemic.

 - You can also put animated images, videos, or trivia questions on TVs in waiting or exam rooms or upload them to your website.

 - Looking for other resources or posters for your office?
 Check out the Wisconsin Influenza Prevention page, Los Angeles’ Department of Public Health’s posters, or the Children’s Hospital of Philadelphia’s innovative education resources.

 - Share these sample messages and images on your social media platforms.